 Hey everyone, I was reading the following article about cameras on planes.
 I would have to side with the pilots on this one because I think it would remove some of their authority in judgement.
 Also, I do not understand how cameras prevent hijacking.
 Great, so now we can watch it happen??
 You are at 30,000 ft, you have your weapons, but there are cameras on this plane.....foiled.

 FAA testing cameras inside planes to monitor passengers, pilots

 Published October 6, 2003

-NEW ORLEANS -- The federal government is evaluating technology that would put video cameras on commercial flights so people on the ground could monitor pilots and passengers and get an early warning of hijackings or other trouble on board.
+ORLEANS -- The federal government is evaluating technology that would put video cameras on commercial flights so people on the ground could monitor pilots and passengers and get an early warning of hijackings or other trouble on board.

 The Boeing Co. demonstrated a satellite system to Federal Aviation Administration officials in two test flights early this year, showing how images could be sent from a plane to the ground, said John Loynes, an FAA program manager in Washington.
 A Boeing 737, equipped with seven cameras, transmitted images of the cockpit and cabin.

 Pilots have fiercely opposed efforts to put cameras in cockpits as an infringement of their authority.
 Passenger advocates have supported cameras as a way to prevent terrorist acts.